Tongyeong

 Dadama Haemul Ttukbaegi (다담아해물뚝배기) Haemul ttukbaegi — a spicy seafood claypot packed with abalone, scallop, crab, and octopus; also serves mulhoe (cold raw fish soup) and abalone bibimbap in season from ~₩15,000 per person Central Tongyeong, near Nammang Hill area

-Dongwon Haemul Cheonguk (동원해물천국) Mulhoe (cold raw fish soup in chilled broth — a summer staple along this coast) and meongge bibimbap, made with fresh sea pineapple harvested locally; ocean views from the dining room from ~₩15,000 per person Donam Tourist Area, near the cable car base on Mireuk Island
+Dongwon Haemul Cheonguk (동원해물천국) Mulhoe (cold raw fish soup in chilled broth — a summer staple along this coast) and meongge bibimbap made with fresh sea pineapple; ocean views from the dining room from ~₩15,000 per person Donam Tourist Area, near the cable car base on Mireuk Island

-Yeongbingwan (영빈관) Gulbap (a hot pot of rice topped with plump local oysters) and guljeon (crispy pan-fried oyster cakes) — best from November to February when the oysters are at their largest from ~₩12,000 per person Mireuk-do Island (convenient stop after the cable car and luge)
+Yeongbingwan (영빈관) Gulbap (hot pot of rice topped with plump local oysters) and guljeon (crispy pan-fried oyster cakes) — best from November to February when the oysters are at their largest from ~₩12,000 per person Mireuk-do Island (convenient stop after the cable car and luge)

 Know Before You Go